 Spectacular convoys of Black Cabs taking veterans on trips are the hallmark of the charity.
 Its annual road trip to Worthing has been a highlight in the lives of many veterans since 1948.
 But when funds have allowed, more ambitious trips have taken place, to enable the veterans to return to important military sites and landmarks, for example to Normandy in 2008.
 The charity has also taken the veterans to The Netherlands three times, where the Dutch people have turned out in their thousands to greet the veterans, lining the streets and bringing their children to meet them.

-Read more about the history and work of the charity here: www.taxicharity.org
+Read more about the work of the charity here: www.taxicharity.org

 Photographs by kind permission of The London Taxi Benevolent Association for the War Disabled.